Analysis: Why Pekau won and McLaughlin lost

 Finally, Pekau got a big boost when former Village Trustee and former Mayor Ed Schussler put out a robocall challenging McLaughlin’s claim that the village board had urged him to take a full-time salary and pension.

-Schussler argued that they planned to boost McLaughlin’s salary all along but held it back until it was almost too late for anyone to mount an election campaign to protest, by introducing it at the last minute in October 2016.
+Schussler, who is more of a Republican than a real Democrat, argued that the “non-partisan” board planned to boost McLaughlin’s salary all along but held it back until it was almost too late for anyone to mount an election campaign to protest, by introducing it at the last minute in October 2016.

-I fact, I wrote a column in Sept.
+In fact, I wrote a column in Sept.
 2015 quoting several sources that McLaughlin wanted to leave his downtown union full-time work and instead become the full-time mayor of Orland Park with a matching salary.
-Click here to read the column.
+McLaughlin had good reason to want to increase the salary but did a poor job of explaining that to voters.
+He wanted to make the job full-time, and spend his energies improving economic development rather than hiring two more high-priced administrators, actually saving the Village of Orland Park as much as $350,000 a year.
+In reality, boosting the mayoral salary would have actually saved taxpayer’s money.